Quantco/datajudge/docs/source/examples/example_dates.rst

 Example: Dates
 ==============

+This example concerns itself with expressing constraints against data revolving around dates.
+While constraints between table with respect to dates exist, we will only illustrate constraints on a single table and reference values.
+As a consequence, we will only use ``WithinRequirement``, in contrast to ``BetweenRequirement``.

-In this example we will assume a table containing prices for a given product.
+Concretely, we will assume a table containing prices for a given product.
 Importantly, these prices are valid for a certain date range only.
-Here we assume that the price is indicated in the ``price`` column, the date from which it is valid - the date itself included - in ``date_from`` and the the until when it is valid - the date itself included - in the ``date_to`` column.
+More precisely, we assume that the price is indicated in the ``price`` column, the date from which it is valid - the date itself included - in ``date_from`` and the the until when it is valid - the date itself included - in the ``date_to`` column.

 Such a table might look as follows: